yangchuoxian/custom-vim/README.md

     * `GoInstall!`: go install command that shows all the errors if any
     * `:GoBuild`: go build command
 > Note: completion is toggled by typing `ctrl-x ctrl-o`
+> Note: before using any of the features, make sure the go executable is installed and run `:GoInstallBinaries` inside vim

 ### [typescript-vim](https://github.com/leafgarland/typescript-vim)
 Typescript syntax highlight